 Have you ever wondered how you can record and sell your own guided audio meditations?
-Maybe you have an idea to record your own thoughts and programs for your clients – or you want give a recording as part of an opt-in offer.
+Maybe you have an idea to record your own affirmations and programs for your clients – or you want give away recording as your freebie opt-in offer to help you generate leads.

 A yogi teacher friend recently posted that her son told her that voice was a LOT better than “some guy on an meditation app.”
 But she wasn’t sure how to get started – or if she could really do it herself.
 She already had a half-finished website and was worried this might be just as tough.

-But I’m going to show you that it can be easier than you might think to create, record and sell your own guided meditations.
+But I’m going to show you that it can be easier than you might think to create, record and sell your own guided meditations and affirmations.
 And I’ll share the easiest (and cheapest!) ways you can DIY and sound like a pro!

 TABLE OF CONTENTS